 Look at all the beautiful, young Gen X girls with their feathered hair, tanned skin and designer jeans.
 This picture was taken in the early 1980s at the Sunshine Skateway roller rink in South Florida.
 The adorable blonde-haired boy in the picture is the administrator of the Kickin’ It Old School at Sunshine Skateway Facebook page.
 His name is Robert Stack and he’s a spirited Gen-Xer who still skates today.

 I loved to roller skate as a kid.
 The Skates!
 Those Pom Poms!
-The Hair!
-Also, the big comb sticking out of my back pocket so I could fix The Hair!
+The hair!
+Also, the big comb sticking out of my back pocket so I could fix my hair.
 I’ll never forget the night Sandy Walker (yes, a boy named Sandy) asked me to couples skate to Debby Boone’s You Light Up My Life.
-I was in 4th grade and it was seriously, for real, the happiest moment of my life (up to that point).
+I was in 4th grade and it was seriously, for real, the happiest moment of my life.

 A Seattle writer, Amie Ryan, wrote about roller skating in the early 1980s in a blog post titled Thirteen.
 Ryan, who once wrote a viral smash, The Seattle NO, is a Gen-Xer born in 1968.

 “When I was 13 every girl on the planet had a boyfriend or at least that was how it seemed to me.
 The women I saw in the movies and on TV all seemed to be about 18 and were gorgeous and thin and seemed to have their pick of guys.
 I wondered what it would be like to be adored by someone.